agile-ts/documentation/docs/quick_start/React.md

 }).persist('todos'); // 'persist()' does store the Collection in the LocalStorage

 const RandomComponent = () => {
-    // With the 'useAgile' Hook we bind our first Collection to the 'RandomComponent' const todos = useAgile(TODOS);
+    // With the 'useAgile' Hook we bind our first Collection to the 'RandomComponent' for reactivity const todos = useAgile(TODOS);

     // Current Input of Name Form